 - Anxiety Disorders

 - Obsessive-Compulsive Disorder

 - Personality Disorders

 - Eating Disorders

-To learn how to be admitted into the Evoke Wellness Massachusetts Dual Diagnosis program, a person must first successfully complete a medical detox program.
+To learn how to be admitted into the Evoke Wellness Massachusetts dual diagnosis program, a person must first successfully complete a medical detox program.
 After detox, the person will be assessed by our expert staff members who will evaluate what program is best for them.
-If the Dual Diagnosis program benefits their growth and success in recovery, then they will immediately begin the admission process.
+If addiction and mental health treatment benefits their growth and success in recovery, then they will immediately begin the admission process.